kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q44
 A bleeding ulcer on the _posterior aspect of the first part of the duodenum_ would classically erode through which of the following vessels?

-	A. Right gastric artery - F
+	A. Right gastric artery
-	B. Superior pancreaticoduodenal artery - F
+	B. Superior pancreaticoduodenal artery
-	C. Right gastroepiploic artery - F
+	C. Right gastroepiploic artery
 	D. Gastroduodenal artery
-	E. Hepatic artery - F
+	E. Hepatic artery

 #### Answer: E. Hepatic artery - *FALSE* = D. Gastroduodenal artery - TRUE
-- The gastroduodenal artery classically passes behind the first part of the duodenum (D1).
-Posterior ulcers that perforate through the wall of the duodenum may erode into this artery, resulting in life-threatening haemorrhage.
+- Gastroduodenal artery classically passes behind first part of duodenum (D1)
+- Posterior ulcers that perforate through the wall of the duodenum
+	- may erode into this artery, resulting in life-threatening haemorrhage

 ### Q45
 The _lateral umbilical folds_ in the abdominal wall are formed by